wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 - Make sure your firewall is turned off.
 - Plug directly from your computer into the wireless bridge and make sure no other devices are connected to your computer via ethernet.
 - Ensure the ethernet is plugged into the port closest to the power jack on the wireless bridge.
-- If using a foreign language Operating System, try using an English OS, such as on the KOP provided PC or setting the Locale setting to "en_us" as described on `this page <https://www.java.com/en/download/help/locale.xml>`_.
+- If using an Operating Systems configured for languages other than US Engilsh, try using an English OS, such as on the KOP provided PC or setting the Locale setting to "en_us" as described on `this page <https://www.java.com/en/download/help/locale.xml>`_.
 - Some users have reported success after installing `npcap 1.60 <https://npcap.com/>`__.
 If this doesn't resolve the issue, it's recommended to uninstall npcap and the radio tool and then reinstall the radio tool in order to get back to a known configuration.
 - If all else fails, try a different computer.